-Effect on the fair value Year ended 31 De cember:
+Year ended 31 De Year ended 31 December:

-2020 2019
+Effect on the fair value 2021 2020

-Increase by one percent (15,975) (7,752)
+Increase by one percent (9,948) (15,975)

-Decrease by one percent 16,909 8,142
+Decrease by one percent 10,399 16,909

 Contingent consideration.
-According to the terms of the transactions on the sale of a 40 percent participation interest in OOO Arctic LNG 2, total consideration comprises, inter alia, contingent cash payments in total of up to USD 3,200 million equivalent depending on average crude oil benchmark prices level for the year preceding each payment (see Note 4).
+According to the terms of the transactions on the sale in 2019 of a 40 percent participation interest in OOO Arctic LNG 2, total consideration comprises, inter alia, contingent cash payments in total of up to USD 3,200 million equivalent depending on average crude oil benchmark prices level for the year preceding each payment.
 The contingent payments dates are linked to the dates of launching the Arctic LNG 2 project's LNG trains.

 Under IFRS 9, Financial Instruments, this contingent consideration contains a commodity based embedded derivative and was classified as a financial asset measured at fair value through profit or loss.
-Interest income, foreign exchanges differences and the remaining effect from fair value remeasurement of the contingent consideration (included in "Other operating income (loss)" line item) are disclosed separately in the consolidated statement of income.
+Interest income, foreign exchange differences and the remaining effect from fair value remeasurement of the contingent consideration (included in "Other operating income (loss)" line item) are disclosed separately in the consolidated statement of income.